Susan Ingargiola is an associate in the Corporate Practice Group in the firm's New York office and a member of the healthcare team.

-Susan provides counsel on issues relating to corporate formation, governance, transactions (mergers, joint ventures, asset sales, dissolutions), federal, state and local tax exemption, fraud and abuse, the 340B drug discount program, Medicare/Medicaid reimbursement, the corporate practice of medicine, health information privacy, including compliance with HIPAA and state medical record confidentiality laws, and other compliance-related matters.
+Susan provides counsel on issues relating to corporate formation, governance, transactions (mergers, joint ventures, asset sales, dissolutions), federal, state and local tax exemption, fraud and abuse, the 340B drug discount program, Medicare/Medicaid reimbursement, the corporate practice of medicine, health information privacy, including compliance with HIPAA and state medical record confidentiality laws as well as more recent “information blocking” regulations, and other compliance-related matters.

 Susan began her career as an intern in the Clinton White House.
 She has also worked in both houses of Congress and was part of the government relations department at pharmaceutical giant, Merck & Co., Inc. Prior to joining Sheppard Mullin, Susan practiced healthcare law and consulting at another national law firm.

 - "HHS Further Relaxes HIPAA Regulations Governing Use and Disclosure of Protected Health Information During the COVID-19 Public Health Emergency," April 14, 2020

 - "CMS Releases Interoperability Rule Designed to Increase Patient Access to Health Information," March 31, 2020

 - "Legislation Re-Introduced to Expand Access to Telehealth Under Medicare," November 7, 2019

 - "California Expands Medicaid Telehealth Policy," October 7, 2019